 With its ergonomic design and comfortable waistband, Tushbaby provides optimal support for you and your baby.
 Say goodbye to shoulder and back pain from traditional carriers, as Tushbaby evenly distributes your baby's weight, relieving strain and promoting better posture.

 When to Go to a Doctor?

-- A baby with diarrhea, who develops a fever and a temperature of more than 38.3 degrees, calls for immediate attention.
+- A baby with diarrhea who develops a fever and a temperature needs immediate attention.

 - Any newborn diarrhea accompanied by repeated vomiting needs professional medical attention.